Numdiggg/Discord_avatar_changer/README.md

     cd discord-bot-avatar-changer
     ```

-2. Install the required dependencies:
-    ```bash
-    pip install discord.py colorama
-    ```

-3. Run the script:
+2. Run the script:
     - On Windows: `run_bot.bat`
     - On Linux/Mac: `./run_bot.sh`

-4. Follow the prompts to enter the Discord bot token and the avatar file name.
+3. Follow the prompts to enter the Discord bot token and the avatar file name.

 ## Prerequisites
 - Python 3.6 or higher